zacharyad/NerfPuzzle/README.md

 ## The Software:

-- Code written by myself using arduino IDE, C/C++.
+- Code written by myself using arduino IDE, C++.
 - Libraries:
 - none.